mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 >
 >**Employee B**: What if I told my wife that I wasn't buying her a Christmas gift, but she could use the money in our bank account to buy any present she wants?
 >
 >**Employee A**: You're in a **business** relationship with Google.
-If you're disappointed that Google isn't "romancing" you with gifts like a spouse would, you have a misguided notion of the relationship.
+If you're disappointed that Google isn't "romancing" you with gifts like you do for your wife, you have a misguided notion of the relationship.

 Wait a second. *I* was in a business relationship with Google.

-It may sound strange that it took me two and a half years to realize it, but Google does a very good job of building a sense of community among its employees.
+It may sound strange that it took me two and a half years to realize it, but Google does a good job of building a sense of community among its employees.
 To make us feel that we're not just employees, but that we *are* Google.

 That conversation made me realize that I'm *not* Google.
-I provide a service for Google in exchange for money.
+I provide a service to Google in exchange for money.

 So if Google and I have a business relationship that exists to serve each side's interests, why was I spending time on all these tasks that served Google's interests instead of my own?
 If the promotion committee sees no value in bugfixing or team support work, why was I doing that?